oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 ### Objectives

 In this lab, you will learn how to:
-* Access the enhanced notebook environment
+* Access the notebook environment
 * Create and run a Notebook
 * Edit notebooks
 * Create notebook versions